jonahcullen/wags/README.md

 The input CSV may contain as many samples as desired where `prep_subs.py` will generate pipeline inputs for each included sample.
 A minimal example of running `prep_subs.py` for processing using S3 storage is below (for all required and optional arguments `prep_subs.py --help`)

+**Important:** Before running `prep_subs.py`, ensure your conda environment is activated so the script can auto-detect the conda installation path for job submissions:

 ```
+conda activate snakemake

 python ./wags/prep_subs.py \
     --meta input.csv \
     --fastqs PATH/TO/FASTQ_DIR \